Internet-Draft OAuth Mission Child Delegation August 2026

 The Mission Issuer MUST compute the Child Mission's authority_hash over the child Authority Set, not over the parent Authority Set.
 A Resource Server enforces child tokens exactly as Mission-bound tokens: the child authority_hash is the immediate authority commitment.

-Child Mission tokens MUST be sender-constrained to the child actor's own key, matching the core's delegated-token posture ([I-D.draft-mcguinness-oauth-mission]).
+Child Mission tokens MUST be sender-constrained to the child actor's own key, matching the issuance profile's delegated-token posture ([I-D.draft-mcguinness-oauth-mission]).

 8.1.
 Subset Evaluation

 In this profile a "strict subset" is the subset rule of [I-D.draft-mcguinness-oauth-mission] applied entry-wise between the child Authority Set and the parent Authority Set with no relaxation.
 "Strict" refers to that no-relaxation requirement, not to inequality: per-entry equality is permitted, so a child entry MAY equal a parent entry.
-Each child entry MUST be a subset of some parent entry under the core rule, and the delegation narrowing of Section 8 applies in addition.
-A Mission Issuer MUST NOT assume any relaxation the core rule does not define: the core's own opt-in hierarchy forms (prefix resource containment and .* action families) apply as that rule defines them, and nothing beyond them applies.
+Each child entry MUST be a subset of some parent entry under the issuance profile's rule, and the delegation narrowing of Section 8 applies in addition.
+A Mission Issuer MUST NOT assume any relaxation the issuance profile's rule does not define: the issuance profile's own opt-in hierarchy forms (prefix resource containment and .* action families) apply as that rule defines them, and nothing beyond them applies.

 If the Mission Issuer cannot prove the child Authority Set is a strict subset of the parent, it MUST refuse child creation with not_strict_subset.